GiuliaZd/lec6Alg/activity2/README.md

 - Explain how the code in ./src/bst.cpp works.
-Refer to the following link: https://www.geeksforgeeks.org/introduction-to-binary-search-tree-data-structure-and-algorithm-tutorials/
+Refer to the following link: https://www.geeksforgeeks.org/introduction-to-binary-search-tree-data-structure-and-algorithm-tutorials/ the answer: Insert a node into a BST: A new key is always inserted at the leaf.
+Start searching a key from the root till a leaf node.
+Once a leaf node is found, the new node is added as a child of the leaf node.

 ## Task 4: Individual (at home)

 - Refer to te following link.
 Explain how In-order Traversal is used to print a binary search tree. https://opendsa-server.cs.vt.edu/OpenDSA/Books/Everything/html/BinaryTreeTraversal.html#inorder-traversal
+  answer:
+  An inorder traversal first visits the left child (including its entire subtree), then visits the node, and finally visits the right child (including its entire subtree).
+The binary search tree makes use of this traversal to print all nodes in ascending order of value.
-  answer: the items are "collected" in the growing order, thus making the traversal In-order.
+  So the items are "collected" in the growing order, thus making the traversal In-order.

 ## Link(s)